 There are many aspects of your body that are involved in your overall wellbeing.
 Some of them include your cardiovascular, nervous and digestive systems.
 Your mental health is also a key player in the state of your overall health, as it impacts many different functions and processes in your body.
 In order to maintain general wellness, it's essential to take care of your psychological, or mental, health.
-Neglecting your mental health to the point where you become burdened by psychological issues like stress, anger or depression not only affects your emotions and outlook on life, but it can also manifest through physical symptoms, some of them involving your heart and other vital health aspects.
+Neglecting your mental health can develop psychological issues like stress, anger or depression that not only affects your emotions and outlook on life but also manifest through physical symptoms.
+Some of these symptoms involve your heart and other vital health aspects.

 As one of the most common psychological ailments, stress not only affects your mood and demeanor, but can radiate to many parts of your body.
 Stress can manifest in different ways, possibly posing as a catalyst by stirring up problems like high blood pressure, ulcers, asthma and many other health conditions.
 Being under constant stress can also play a part in exacerbating heart disease--possibly contributing to raising your cholesterol levels--and might even prompt you to overeat or drink to excess, both of which can cause heart problems.
 Several ways to combat stress include exercising regularly, consistently eating a healthy diet and channeling your stress into something productive and positive.

 Anger does more than simply ruin your mood and cause you to feel cranky: a recent study suggests that angry outbursts can incite heart attacks in those who are already at high risk of having them.
 In addition, the study found that experiencing bursts of extreme anxiety can contribute similar symptoms that can instigate heart attacks, like constricted blood vessels, clots, high heart rate and blood pressure.
 Controlling anger and emotions is critical in not only keeping your mental health in a positive, regulated state, but a good mindset also benefits all other aspects of your health.